Anticipating practitioner questions on closed semantics, LLMs, and the philosophical sources behind the framework.

 LLMs receive meaning from humans at two levels.

-At training time, LLMs learn from vast amounts of human-generated content where humans provided the meaning, context, and intent.
+At training time, LLMs learn from human-generated content where humans provided the meaning, context, and intent.
 In Peirce's terms, the training corpus is billions of human interpretants.
 The LLM learns statistical patterns across those interpretants.

 At runtime, designers and developers provide system prompts, instructions, examples, and constraints that frame what the LLM should do.
 This context shapes the LLM's behavior within a semantic frame that humans constructed.
 The LLM does not decide what it is for or what it should attend to.
 Humans specify that.